rbelling/vuejs-gilt/partials/03-technical-overview.md

 As you can see, you can use any flavor of templates and CSS pre-processor.
 This approach is really flexible and reduces friction a lot.
 Because CSS can be specified as scoped, it doesn't bleed into other parts of the app.
 This makes it possible to hand off stylesheets to Designers, that have an understanding of CSS authoring but not of the CSS-in-JS weirdness.
 The amount of configuration / boilerplate code required is minimal: this is all possible thanks to Webpack and [Vue-Loader](https://github.com/vuejs/vue-loader).

 Furthermore, single file components support Hot Reloading, making the development experience really smooth.

+## Vuex
+Centralized State Management for Vue.js.

+* Vuex allows all state to be controlled from one central location
+* Allows for a single source of Truth
+* Mutations can only occur in a predictable fashion
+* Integrates with the standard Vue Dev Tools
+* Allows Time Travel within the App
+* State Snapshots

+### One Way Data Flow
+* The state, which is the source of truth that drives our app;
+* The view, which is just a declarative mapping of the state;
+* The actions, which are the possible ways the state could change in reaction to user inputs from the view.

+## SSR